SimonHanischSAG/WxIntegrationTest/README.md

 <h2>Execution</h2>
 <h3>Run demo tests</h3>

 Open WxIntegrationTestDemo\resources\test\integrationTests-DEV.xml in Designer and run the "Run Suite".
-In order to run every test successfully you have to configure the ACL Anonymous at wx.integrationTest.demoTestedA.pub.ws.resourceX:_get.
+In order to run every test successfully you have to configure the ACL Anonymous at wx.demo.systemA.pub.ws.resourceX:_get and wx.demo.systemA.pub.ws.resourceX:_post

 <h1>How to use</h1>